ishangote/redis-clone-cpp/README.md

 QUIT    # Gracefully close the connection
 ```

-The server now maintains persistent connections and supports the QUIT command for clean disconnection.
+The server now supports **multiple concurrent clients** with thread-safe operations.
+Each client runs in its own thread and can send commands independently without affecting other clients.

 ## Development Workflow